 Black Spear grass (Heteropogon contortus) is found across the northern parts of Australia.
 It occurs naturally in far north Western Australia, Northern Territory, eastern Queensland, and even as far south as northern NSW.
 This grass grows where rainfall is between 700 and 1200 mm per annum.
 In particular, it thrives where there is a marked wet and dry season.
 Black Spear grass is a typical species of tropical and sub-tropical tall grasslands.
 You will find it typically growing as an understorey in eucalypt woodlands or open forests.

 - Intermittent grazing

 - Drought tolerant

 Black Spear grass is a significant pasture grass in northern Australia.
-It is less suitable for sheep grazing when seed is being produced because of damage caused by the sharp seeds.
-Many areas once dominated by Black Spear grass and Kangaroo grass have been heavily grazed with a subsequent increase in annuals and broad leafed weeds.
-Black Spear grass can be used to regenerate overgrazed pastures and with careful management, the plants may last for many years.
-It often occurs naturally along with Queensland Bluegrass and provides good grazing for cattle at times when the Bluegrass is less palatable.
+You will find it less suitable for sheep grazing due to the spear like seed head and the damage that it can cause due to its sharpness.
+Many areas were once dominated by this grass in particular.
+Along side Kangaroo grass, this native pasture grass has been overgrazed and .
+That combined with generally an increase in annuals and broad-leafed weeds has seen a significant decrease in its abundance.
+Black Spear grass is great for regenerating overgrazed pastures.
+It often occurs naturally along with Silky Bluegrass and provides good grazing for cattle at times when the Silky Bluegrass is less palatable.